Foreign relations of Taiwan: India

 Leadership meetings between ROC and India were carried out in the early 1940s before Indian independence from Great Britain.
 The ROC is included in India's Look East policy.
 Bilateral relations between India and the ROC improved starting from the 1990s, despite the absence of official diplomatic relations.
 India recognises only the PRC.
 However, economic and commercial links as well as people-to-people contacts have expanded.
 Like the PRC, the ROC disputes the Chinese border with India over Arunachal Pradesh.
 The ROC Constitution declares this area a part of South Tibet, and disputes the validity of the McMahon Line.

 Iran

 On 1 June 1920, a friendship agreement was signed between the ROC and Iran.
 Ratifications were exchanged on 6 February 1922, with effect on the same day.
 These relations came to an end in 1971 as Iran recognised Beijing.
-During the Iran–Iraq War, Taiwan was one of the only few countries that solely supported Iran.
-The two countries have a significant relationship in commerce and Taiwan imports a significant amount of its oil from Iran.
+The two countries have an unofficial relationship in commerce and Taiwan imports a significant amount of its oil from Iran.
 An Iranian newspaper wrote on its front-page in December 2022 that Taiwan has a "legal right" to independence.